shoaibali/kodi.background.rotator/README.md

 * I would like to see this (concept) turn in to a proper Kodi addon (if it does not exist) already.
 * The path to location is hard coded /storage/pictures/ (this can be a dropbox to keep photos in sync from phones etc)
 * Kodi will only look for '.jpg' format images.
-I will try and point it to a formatless (i.e without extension) or experiement with symlink
+I will try and point it to a formatless (i.e without extension) or experiment with symlink